Crealy Theme Park & Resort: History

 Presently Crealy has over 60 rides, attractions and live shows.
 These include thrill rides, rollercoasters, water rides, and indoor and outdoor play areas.
 The Animal Barn houses zoo and farm animals.

 Camel Creek Adventure Park

 Terry Sandling bought Trelow Farm in Tredinnick and opened the property to the public in 1989 as The Shire Horse Centre.
-The property was then sold to Crealy Great Adventure Parks in 2004.
+The property was then sold to Crealy Great Adventure Parks in 2004, and was branded as Cornwall's Crealy.
 Following an acquisition in 2015, John Broome CBE purchased Cornwall's Crealy and rebranded it as Camel Creek Adventure Park.
 The park attracts approximately 200,000 people a year.

 Major rides include the new 5D Simulator, Morgawr, The Beast, Raging River and Thunder Falls.
 Camel Creek targets younger children up to the age of six.
 Swampy and Dina are resident characters.